jgarciaf106/streamlit_boilerplate/ROADMAP.md

 - [ ] Implement current context as information for the user.
 - [ ] Review and make documentation more understendable.
 - [ ] Think on an easy integration with Snowflake Streamlit Deployment.
-- [ ] Test gipod implementation for quick development on the web.
+- [ ] Test-enhance-fix gipod implementation for quick development on the web.